Strange characters (mostly squares) are added to my Printfil reports

 After applying one of these emulations, the selection returns to "Printfil.ini".
 This is normal.
 Click here.

-If your source program is setup to print to an HP printer, please try either the HP.seq or the HP-Complex.seq emulation included in Printfil 5.8 and newer versions.
+If your source program is setup to print to an HP printer, please try all the HP variants (HP.seq, HP-Complex.seq, HP-Comp2.seq) included in recent Printfil versions.

-If you still see additional characters, then your own program is embedding some sequence which is not already included in the choosen SEQ file.
-In order to find out which chars are them you can use the "Help -> Dump: Redo Last Print" Printfil's menu option, which will show you a byte-by-byte dump of the last captured job, either in ascii or in decimal notation.
+If you still see additional characters, then your own program is embedding some sequence which is not already included in the chosen SEQ file.
+In order to find out which chars are them you can use the "Help -> Dump: Redo Last Print" Printfil's menu option, which will show you a byte-by-byte dump of the last captured job, either in ascii or in decimal notation, like described in this video.

 If you wish us doing so for you, please write us by the "Help -> Contact Support" Printfil's menu entry AFTER running a sample print job of yours through Printfil (even with the garbage).
 In this way a copy of the last printed job and your local Printfil configuration will be automatically attached to your message, so that we can inspect them.